mjayadharan/FluidLearn/README.md

 ## Installation
 -----------------------

 FluidLearn depends primarily on tensorflow (>=v2.2) and numpy.
-Make sure you have these packages already available, otherwise please follow the instructions below to install them.
+Make sure you have these packages installed before installing fluidlearn, in case they are not available already,  please follow the instructions below to install them.
 Installing all packages inside a separate environment is always recommended in order to prevent version conflicts.
 You could either use [virtualenv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) package or a  package manager like [conda](https://docs.anaconda.com/anaconda/install/) to accomplish this.

 #### Installing tensorflow
 Installing latest version of tensorflow would automatically install numpy as well.